durkes/wubsub/README.md

 # wubsub - A simple and fast pub/sub server and client using WebSockets and Node.js

-wubsub uses the efficient [ws](https://www.npmjs.com/package/ws) module to broker messages between clients.
-Clients can publish and subscribe to send and receive messages by topic/channel.
+wubsub is built on top of the popular [ws module](https://www.npmjs.com/package/ws) to broker messages between clients.
+Clients can send and receive messages by topic or channel.

 ## How to use wubsub